Skip to Main Content

 How will DHCS support counties to achieve compliance with Behavioral Health Administrative Integration by January 1, 2027?

 DHCS acknowledges that county staff time is limited and that counties are implementing other CalAIM policy reforms.
 DHCS developed the phased implementation approach for Behavioral Health Administrative Integration with these capacity constraints in mind, including coordination with other CalAIM reforms.
 DHCS will continue to conduct extensive stakeholder engagement and technical assistance to ensure that counties have the information, resources, and technical assistance they need to successfully implement Behavioral Health Administrative Integration.
-Engagement will include topic-specific workgroups, informational webinars, targeted outreach, and the release of clear guidance and other resources, as appropriate.
+Engagement will include stakeholder workgroups, informational webinars, targeted outreach, and the release of clear guidance and other resources, as appropriate.

 What are the benefits for counties that volunteer for early contract integration?

 In summer 2023, 21 counties expressed interest in participating in an “Early Implementers workgroup" to prepare to voluntarily enter into integrated contracts with DHCS that cover both specialty mental health and substance use disorder services, beginning January 1, 2025.
 This early implementation period will allow DHCS and participating counties to gain experience with integrating administrative and oversight functions.
-In addition to integration components that counties may implement at any time, such as integrated member access lines, these counties will use integrated member materials (member handbook, etc.) and may begin to undergo integrated External Quality Reviews (EQRs), compliance reviews, and network adequacy reporting.
+In addition to integration components that counties may implement at any time, such as integrated member access lines, these counties will use integrated member materials (member handbook, etc.) and may begin to undergo integrated External Quality Reviews (EQRs), BH audits, and network adequacy reporting.
 DHCS will continuously engage with participating counties through a workgroup to support operationalizing the integrated contracts and implement lessons learned.
 Early Implementer counties will be required to formally commit to implementing an integrated contract on January 1, 2025 by August 1, 2024.

 What will Behavioral Health Administrative Integration look like for counties that do not volunteer for early contract integration?

 During Phase 2 (1/1/25-12/31/26: Voluntary Contract Integration), counties that do not opt into early contract integration can continue integrating components that do not require additional guidance from DHCS, such as processes related to the 24/7 access line, screening, assessment, and treatment planning, quality improvement, and cultural competence plans, as well as county data storage and data sharing in preparation for full implementation by January 1, 2027.
-These counties will not participate in the components that require integrated contract authority, (i.e., External Quality Reviews (EQRs), compliance reviews, and network adequacy certifications) until 2027.
+These counties will not participate in the components that require integrated contract authority, (i.e., External Quality Reviews (EQRs), BH audits, and network adequacy certifications) until 2027.

 DMC Counties